 Men 'Building Model On The Backs Of Idiots' Arrested For $722M Cryptocurrency Scam

-The U.S. Department of Justice on Tuesday arrested three men on charges of running a ponzi scheme, the U.S. Attorney for the District of New Jersey Craig Carpenito said in a statement.
+The U.S. Department of Justice on Tuesday arrested three men on charges of running a Ponzi scheme, the U.S. Attorney for the District of New Jersey Craig Carpenito said in a statement.

 The arrested men — Matthew Brent Goettsche, Jobadiah Sinclair Weeks, and Joseph Frank Abel — are accused of duping $722 million from the investors of their cryptocurrency mining company called BitClub Network between 2014 and 2019.
 Two other defendants remain at large.